netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - The SCION implementation could detect cases where only the router interfaces change and then mangle the port or IP to trigger a path validation in the QUIC-MP layer.
-This may a be pragmatic solution but is discouraged, because:
+This may be a pragmatic solution but is discouraged, because:
-  - Managing paths in the SCION layer is difficult (When is a path valid?
-When is it closed?).
+  - Managing paths in the SCION layer is not trivial because it requires synchronizing the lifecycle of SCION paths and QUIC-MP paths, e.g., knowing when is a path valid or when is it closed in QUIC-MP.
   - It creates opportunities for memory exhaustion attacks (for storing the mapping of mangled IP/port).
   - It reports a wrong IP/port to the application.